 The event, held shortly after the new Lord Mayor takes office, is symbolic of a payment for rent on a piece of land supplied to the Butchers by the Lord Mayor in 1343.
 The fact that the City no longer owns the land and we Butchers no longer rent it has not prevented this annual event taking place.
 Stopping the traffic in the City and posing for photographs as we march through the streets is part and parcel of our tradition.
 It’s a tradition we’d urge every Liveryman to experience at least once.
 Again, it’s unique.

-There are references in 975 AD to a Butchers’ Hall “Where craftsmen meet” and we are proud to carry on that fine tradition with our refurbished Hall due to reopen in autumn 2019.
+There are references in 975 AD to a Butchers’ Hall “Where craftsmen meet” and we are proud to carry on that fine tradition with our sixth Livery Hall, which is located in Bartholomew Close.

 Granted its Royal Charter of Incorporation by King James I in 1605, the Worshipful Company of Butchers has been the significant power behind the trade in the City of London and around Smithfield for over a thousand years.